This is the 3rd video in the RIDE THE WAVE series.

 They’ll change a minimal amount of text to apply to a product.

 This is duplicate content.
-It is also very boring.
+It also boring.

 Penalties for duplicate content can also occur when a website owner copies text from another website.